borti4938/SNES_MultiRegion_with_DeJitter_QID/README.md

 #### Manufacturing the PCB

 You can choose any manufacturer which you prefer.
-All files for manufacturing including the design files are provided in subfolder [gerber/pcb/](./gerber/pcb/).
+All files for manufacturing including the design files are provided in subfolder [pcb/gerber/pcb/](./pcb/gerber/pcb/).
 As the PCB is designed in EAGLE (current version 7.4.2), gerbers are exported in the actual format.
 However, some services have problem while automatically analyze those like OSHPark or JCLPCB.
-Please try the older format in [gerber/pcb.eagle_legacy_export/](./gerber/pcb.eagle_legacy_export/).
+Please try the older format in [pcb/gerber/pcb.eagle_legacy_export/](./pcb/gerber/pcb.eagle_legacy_export/).

-For using the OSHPark service, you can also look for my [uploaded project](https://oshpark.com/profiles/borti4938). (check version)

 **IMPORTANT**
 Please use a substrate thickness of 0.8mm in order to make installation easier.